nehayward/DrinkKit/README.md

     </a>
 </p>

-Welcome to **Drinkkit**, easily calculate your Blood Alcohol Content level.
-It can be used to get your current Blood Alcohol Content or calculate when you'll be sober.
+Welcome to **Drinkkit**!
+DrinkKit is a small framework written in Swift which can easily calculate your Blood Alcohol Content or check how long until you're sober.
+Cheers!

 ## 👨‍💻 Quick Start

-Clone the project and open up the [playground workspace](Playground/DrinkKitQuickstart.workspace).
+Clone the project and open up the [playground workspace](Playground/DrinkKitQuickstart.xcworkspace).
 Then build iOS target.

 ```swift
 import Foundation